juanbkm/donor2019/content/stories/rebuilding-the-road-to-the-border.md

 An important part of the project is the development of a National Road Safety Strategy and Action Plan and the conduct of road safety audits, which allayed concerns about increased frequency of road accidents.
 Road maintenance vehicles and equipment were also procured, and public information campaigns and trainings were conducted.

-{{< dr-yt video="Haa4wJwWSpc" title="Rebuilding the Road to the Border" cover="cover-yt-rebuilding-the-road-to-the-border.jpg" >}}
+At the Sarazm border post, new facilities provide comfort and ease to tourists&mdash;a new administrative building, a new customs control building, two new checkpoints, gender-friendly toilet facilities, parking lots, street lighting, and landscaping.

-At the Sarazm border post, new facilities provide comfort and ease to tourists─a new administrative building, a new customs control building, two new checkpoints, gender-friendly toilet facilities, parking lots, street lighting, and landscaping.
+{{< dr-yt video="Haa4wJwWSpc" align="" title="Rebuilding the Road to the Border" cover="cover-yt-rebuilding-the-road-to-the-border.jpg" caption="Trade and tourism are booming in western Tajikistan after the rehabilitation of a road that leads to the border with Uzbekistan.
+A collaboration between the ADB and the OPEC Fund for International Development, the new road links to a cross-country highway that serves as conduit for trade goods." >}}

 ### Results